anothervictimofsurvivalinstinct/pokete-web/README.md

 ## What is it?
 Pokete is a small terminal based game in the style of a very popular and old game by Gamefreak.

-This is just an addition to https://github.com/lxgr-linux/pokete making it accessible over your local network so you can play it from anywhere

-## Docker Installation:

-### Dependencies
-Ya need docker

-Build the image:

-1. Make any changes you need to like: setting your interface to dark mode or light mode in the startapp.sh file or add mods to the mods folder etc.
-2. `docker build -t victim/poketeweb .`
-3. `docker run --name=poketeweb -d -p 5800:5800 -v /path/to/your/data:/app/data victim/poketeweb`
-4. Go to your web browser of choice and head to: http://*YOUR-IP-HERE*:5800 OR http://localhost:5800

-For raspberry pi you will need to specify the armhf file:

-1. `docker build -f Dockerfile.armhf -t victim/poketeweb .`
-2. Continue like above

-### Upcoming

-slimmed down docker images

-### Known Issues

-For the raspberry pi image the window won't be centered on the web page you can move the window around to place it where you need it.

-### Important notes
-This is meant to be kept local.
-Do not expose this to the internet... like at all.
-Use a vpn to access if it's so important

-Add your mod before building the docker image - if you already built then you need to rebuild

-If you exit the game from the context menu it will shutdown the docker container and it will need to be restarted

-Leave an issue here if you're having a problem with the *Docker* image.
-If you're having issues with the game see the upstream: https://github.com/lxgr-linux/pokete

 ## Installation
 For Linux, run this:
 ```shell